How the Kremlin weaponized Russian history — and has used it to justify the war in Ukraine

 According to prominent history teacher Tamara Eidelman, the historical narrative the Kremlin is trying to impose on society contains several main elements: the primacy of the state, the affairs of which are always more important than individual lives; the cult of self-sacrifice and readiness to give up one's life for a greater cause; and the cult of war.

-''Of course, (the latter) is never explicitly spelled out," Eidelman says.
-Instead, the narrative is: ''`We have always strived for peace … We have always been attacked and merely fought back.'''
+''Of course, (the latter) is never explicitly spelled out. `We have always strived for peace … We have always been attacked and merely fought back,''' Eidelman says.

-That laid the perfect ideological groundwork for the invasion of Ukraine, she says, and points out how the ''Never again!'' sentiment about World War II for some in Russia in recent years became ''We can do it again'' — a popular slogan after the annexation of Crimea in 2014 as the Kremlin adopted increasingly aggressive rhetoric toward the West.
+That laid the perfect ideological groundwork for the invasion of Ukraine, she says, and points out how the ''Never again!'' sentiment regarding World War II for some in Russia in recent years turned into ''We can do it again'' — a slogan that became popular after the annexation of Crimea in 2014 and as the Kremlin adopted increasingly aggressive rhetoric towards the West.

-Indeed, in the years before the Ukraine war, Putin cited history increasingly often.
-In 2020, during a reform that reset the limits on his presidential terms, a reference to history was even added to the country's constitution — a new clause that stipulated Russia is ''united by a thousand-year history'' and ''enforces protection of the historical truth.''

-In 2020-21, Putin published two lengthy articles on history — one criticizing the West for actions leading up to World War II, another arguing that Ukrainians and Russians have always been one people.
-In an address to the nation days before sending troops into Ukraine, he once again invoked history, claiming Ukraine as a state was created artificially by Soviet leaders.